OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 #### Bypassing Certificate Pinning

-`[SSL Kill Switch 2](https://github.com/nabla-c0d3/ssl-kill-switch2 "SSL Kill Switch 2")` is one way to disable certificate pinning.
+"[SSL Kill Switch 2](https://github.com/nabla-c0d3/ssl-kill-switch2 "SSL Kill Switch 2")" is one way to disable certificate pinning.
 It can be installed via the Cydia store.
 It will hook on to all high-level API calls and bypass certificate pinning.

 The Burp Suite app "[Mobile Assistant](https://portswigger.net/burp/help/mobile_testing_using_mobile_assistant.html "Using Burp Suite Mobile Assistant")" can also be used to bypass certificate pinning.